msthomaz/bourgeon/docs/README.md

 ## What's different

 This template is a fork of the official [webpack](https://github.com/vuejs-templates/webpack) template.
-A few more opinionated features and conventions are bundled with Bourgeon:
+A few more opinionated features and conventions are bundled with Vuepack:

 - **[VueX](store.md)** installed and ready to use
 - **[Routing](routing.md)** using official [vue-router](https://github.com/vuejs/vue-router) and conventions